-If an investment you’re interested in has the characteristics of one of the five warning signs below, it’s okay to say no.
+If an investment you’re interested in has the characteristics of one of these five warning signs, it’s okay to say no.

 There’s no such thing as a guaranteed investment: the higher the returns, the higher the risk.
 This type of sales pitch is often aimed at people who live on a fixed income or those near or in early retirement who are worried about having enough money.

 PROFIT LIKE THE PROS!

 These scams are pitched as opportunities known only to a select few who are said to be making a lot of money.
 The scam artist convinces you that he or she has access to this inside information or special advisors.
 An example of this is the “prime bank” scam.

 Fraudsters pitch this scheme as a way to avoid paying taxes.
 A fraudster may try to convince you to move your money outside Canada to avoid taxes.
 If you do, it will be out of the reach of Canadian authorities, which is what the fraudster wants.
 Read more about offshore investment schemes.

 GET IN NOW!

 Scam artists use this tactic to pressure you into making a quick decision.
 In this scheme, a fraudster will suggest they have secret information about a company that the general public doesn’t have.
 Take your time to research an investment advisor, salesperson, company, and investment before you invest.